Congratulations! You said “YES.”

 It’s common for wedding venues to have preferred vendor lists.

-These lists can save you valuable time when finding and hiring professionals like officiants, DJs, and photographers.
-When you get this list, research the companies listed to see if there are vendors who can carry out your wedding vision.
+When you receive this list, research the companies included to see if there are vendors who can carry out your wedding vision.

 This step is especially important if cultural traditions will come into play when planning your ceremony, menu, or music.

 If you want to hire a wedding professional who’s not on the list, be sure you understand the venue’s policy on outside vendors.
-Keep in mind that they may be more flexible on some vendor types than others.
-Or they may only make exceptions for cultural reasons.

 Your wedding day is much more than a ceremony and reception.